cerrigham/talent-academy-backend-java/database-interaction-with-java/README.md

 JPA is just a specification that facilitates object-relational mapping to manage relational data in Java applications.
 It provides a platform to work directly with objects instead of using SQL statements.
 Look [here](https://www.javatpoint.com/jpa-tutorial) for an introduction.
-JPA is a kind of interface, most common implementations are: Hibernate, EclipseLink and Apache Open JPA, in these academy we'll talk and learn about Hibernate.
+JPA is a kind of interface, most common implementations are: Hibernate, EclipseLink and Apache Open JPA, in these academy we'll talk and learn about Hibernate. <br/>
+[Here](https://www.objectdb.com/java/jpa/persistence/managed) Entity Object Life Cycle.<br/>

 # Examples